AzureCosmosDB/scenario-based-labs/Retail/Before the HOL - Cosmos DB scenario-based labs - Retail.md

 - Deploy the starter ARM template(s)
 - Deploy the initial web and function apps
 - Setup the web and function app configuration variables
-- Create starter objects in the 'object' collection of the Comos DB database
+- Create starter objects in the 'object' collection of the Cosmos DB database
 - Update your project application configuration files with the target azure keys and settings

 1. The deployment will take 15-25 minutes to complete.
 You will be prompted for information in both `demo` and `lab` modes.
 As part of the deployment, you will see the following items created: